 Today, sales remain notoriously tough, especially for B2B marketers.
 For example, over half of your customers will say no four times before they finally say yes.
 And that only happens if a sales rep follows up with the customer – 48% of sales reps never actually follow up with potential customers.
 Additionally, the number of sales reps meeting their quotas has dropped sharply in the last 6 years.

 There are many benefits to a collective sales team performance review.
 But one of the most important aspects of this review is that it helps trace any areas of weakness that could be improved.
-From that, you can work out something with your team to correct these weaknesses.
+From that, you can work with your team to correct these weaknesses.

 For instance, you can use sales performance tracking software to track each rep’s number of calls per day, the average length of calls, or the number of qualified leads generated.
 The total averages from these sales activities should be enough to track the entire team’s progress.
-Remember, the most reliable and actionable sales metrics are those that are most important to your company’s business goals.
+Remember, the most reliable and actionable sales metrics are most important to your company’s business goals.

 For some, that might mean having the highest number of sales.
 For others, it might mean having a certain number of buying customers in every sales cycle.